HJfod/globed-site/README.md

 # Globed Website

-Work in progress
+Official website for the [Globed](https://github.com/dankmeme01/globed2) mod for Geometry Dash.
+Designed by me (HJfod) :)

-Made with Astro
+Made using Astro w/ Tailwind CSS

+## Developing

-Run dev environment via `npm i` then `npm run dev`
+Install the dev environment via `npm i` then run `npm run dev` to start a local copy of the site